The Hundred Betting Offers 2025

 The Hundred is a good example of that, taking the best aspects of short-form cricket and combining it with the excitement of American sports such as baseball and American football.
 It does this by pitting eight city-based teams against one another, with the teams made up thanks to a draft system.
 One of the key things about the event is that each of the franchise teams will field both a men’s and a women’s team, ensuring that it is appealing to as many people as possible.

-The inaugural Hundred was played in the summer of 2021 and was generally a resounding success, as was the 2022 and 2023 follow ups, especially in regard to increasing the profile of women’s cricket.
+The inaugural Hundred was played in the summer of 2021 and was generally a resounding success, as were the next three follow ups, especially in regard to increasing the profile of women’s cricket.
 Being held in the summer means it is a good time of year for betting too as there is not much football or other sports on meaning the bookies will give it their full attention.
 To save you the effort we’ve collated the best deals below.
 Further down you can read about the teams and players, event format and history.

 This event has not started yet, please check back nearer the time.
 For other offers see our main loyalty page.